webplatform/docs/svg/tutorials/smarter_svg_filters/index.md

 * Built-in ''filter functions'' provide a series of fairly standard pre-built image processing effects, such as [[css/functions/blur|'''blur()''']] and [[css/functions/grayscale|'''grayscale()''']].
 These CSS functions can be chained together to form larger effects, but each one can be represented as an SVG filter.

 * In addition to standard two-dimensional image processing features, CSS ''custom filters'' allow you to warp the surface of an element in three dimensions.
+Custom filters are also known as ''shaders'', either ''vertex'' shaders to warp the surface, or ''fragment'' shaders to modify its pixels.

-This guide does not discuss custom filters, but does show you how to customize your own filters for use in HTML.
+This guide does not discuss these more recent CSS custom filters, but does show you how to customize your own SVG filters for use in HTML.

 ==Applying SVG filters within SVG==